Our Story

 Creativity

 Creativity runs through every part of Eleven Bibury.
-From the dishes crafted daily in our kitchen to the curation of our Gallery Shop and the design of our restored spaces, we celebrate imagination, originality and the joy of making.
+From the dishes crafted daily in our kitchen to the curation of our Gallery Shop and the design of our restored spaces, imagination and originality are part of the everyday.

 Inclusivity